11 Effective Ways to Reduce Your Bounce Rate

 Last modified: 2018/08/27 | Approximate reading time 6 mins

 When you set up a website and spend an untold number of hours adding articles and promoting them, it can be frustrating to notice that your pages have high bounce rates.
 In order to find a way out of this impasse and to limit your bounce rate as much as possible, B2BQuotes offers its best advice.

 11 ways to improve your website's bounce rate

 The role of content on your website's bounce rate

 1. Producing high-quality articles

 This tip may seem obvious, but it is often underestimated.
-At times, it can seem advantageous to strive to maximise our time and to stick to covering subjects in a superficial manner.
+At times, it can seem advantageous to strive to maximize our time and to stick to covering subjects in a superficial manner.
 However, this strategy will not be of any help if you wish for visitors to spend as much time as possible on your page.
 Not only will shallow articles fail to capture attention, but they will also keep you from standing out from the competition.

-To offer a concrete solution for this problem, be sure to use Google Analytics.
+To offer a concrete solution to this problem, be sure to use Google Analytics.
 This analysis tool will help you find out which articles have the most views on your website and will indicate which subjects you should focus on.
 Similarly, you can regroup pages that have a high bounce rate and try to identify the type of content that doesn't work with your visitors.